-Is a data controller permitted to process personal data in connection with the COVID-19 pandemic (e.g. by requiring employees/visitors to fill out a questionnaire including questions on travels to high risk areas and on, whether they have been in close contact with someone who has been positively tested for COVID-19 or by conducting temperature checks of employees and visitors in its premises)?
+Is a data controller permitted to process personal data in connection with the COVID-19 pandemic (e.g. by requiring employees/visitors to fill out a questionnaire including questions on travels to high risk areas and on whether they have been in close contact with someone who has been positively tested for COVID-19 or by conducting temperature checks of employees and visitors in its premises)?

-Yes, data controllers are permitted to process personal data for the purpose of containing the pandemic or protecting their employees.
+Yes, data controllers are generally permitted to process personal data for the purpose of containing the pandemic or protecting their employees.

-The legal bases for such measures vary but the following legal bases may be available for data controllers:
+The legal bases for such measures vary.
+Depending on the specific data processing activity, the following legal bases may be available for data controllers: